RoqCode/sbsync/docs/DEBUGGING.md

 ## Debug Log Output

-When debug logging is enabled, you'll see detailed information about:
+When debug logging is enabled, you'll see structured JSON logs with fields like `ts`, `level`, and `msg`.
+Sensitive values like tokens are redacted.

+Verbose payload logging

+- Flag: pass `-verbose` to `sbsync` to emit full story payloads for create/update/fetch calls.
+- Env: alternatively set `SB_VERBOSE=1`.
+- Default behavior (no verbose): payloads are summarized (sizes only) and large messages are truncated for readability.

 - Sync operation start/completion for each item
 - API calls and responses